Smartwatches: Are They Worth It?

 The Utility Advantages of Smartwatches

-1. Fitness and Health Tracking
+1. Fitness and Wellness Tracking.

 • Step tracking